joola/joola/docs/project-and-community/contributing/Contributing.md

 ## 2. Join the conversation

-Have an idea for joola.io?
+Have an idea for joola?
 Found a bug?
-We encourage you to start a conversation on the [joola.io Google Group] [joolaio-user] or to file a [new issue on GitHub] [new-issue] before writing code.
+We encourage you to start a conversation on the [joola Google Group] [joolaio-user] or to file a [new issue on GitHub] [new-issue] before writing code.
 Announcing what you're working on (or even just your need or pain points) starts a collaborative process to identify general solutions and helps us all avoid duplicating effort.

-Let's build joola.io and grow our community, together.
+Let's build joola and grow our community, together.
 You can find other ways of joining the conversation on our [[Talk to us]] page.

 ## 3. Browse our Contributor Guides

-We are working on a set of Contributor Guides to make contributing to every aspect of joola.io as painfree as possible:
+We are working on a set of Contributor Guides to make contributing to every aspect of joola as painfree as possible:

 1. [[Contributing to development]]
 2. [[Contributing to documentation]]